 This is the information you need in order to track your performance and understand how you’re attracting and retaining customers.

 Now, what about Google Analytics?
 Both Gumroad and Kajabi integrate with Google Analytics.
 Kajabi also lets you integrate Google Tag Manager.
-Pricing

 Too often, this is the deciding factor when it comes to choosing an online business platform: What will it cost?
 How will you afford it?
 Both fair questions you should be asking yourself when it comes to a big decision like this one.
 Let's dive in!